Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Results

 Our results reveal that there is a large variation between individual realisation, with a few trends that hold in most cases.
 The starburst populations never contribute more than $\sim20$ per cent of halo stars, despite the starburst itself being a very massive population.
 This is because a significant fraction of starburst stars have disc-like orbits which are retained at $z=0$.
 Even so, the starburst halo fraction is usually greater than for the \textit{Splash}, with Au-18 being the greatest exception.
 The \textit{Aurora} fraction is higher around Solar radii, despite being the most ancient population.
 This is a selection effect owing to the early development of negative radial metallicity gradients, in which low-metallicity stars are favoured to form from the more metal-poor gases at the peripherals of the proto-galaxy.

-The populations which owe to satellite interactions (\textit{Splash} and starburst) have very little dependence on the merger mass ratio.
-This can seem counter-intuitive, because surely a greater merger will yield higher proportions of starburst and \textit{Splash} stars.
-In fact, all components of the stellar halo correlate with the merger mass ratio.
-Realisations with major mergers will naturally have greater \textit{ex-situ} stellar haloes due to the stars donated by the merger itself, balancing the proportion of starburst and \textit{Splash} populations.
-This point is emphasised by Au-7 and Au-30, which undergo further major mergers after the target merger.
-Their `remainder' halo fractions are particularly high, especially around Solar radii.
-Further, major mergers act to delay the spin-up time, increasing the apparent mass budget in \textit{Aurora} stars.
+The populations which owe to satellite interactions (\textit{Splash} and starburst) are seen to have very little dependence on the merger mass ratio.
+This can seem counter-intuitive, because surely a greater merger will yield higher proportions of starburst and \textit{Splash} stars, due to the direct relation between these populations and their causative merger interaction.
+In fact, all of the four halo components shown in Figure~\ref{fig:halo_contributions} correlate with the merger mass ratio, and so they act to counter-balance each other such that their fractional contributions remain similar.
+A greater merger mass ratio will result in a higher mass in donated \textit{ex-situ} stars, boosting the `remainder' component in the stellar halo.
+This point is emphasised by Au-7 and Au-30, which undergo further major mergers after the target merger, and which have particularly high `remainder' fractions.
+Similarly, the \textit{Aurora} component is correlated with the merger mass, because a massive merger will act to delay the apparent time or metallicity associated with the spin-up.